 A steam-driven paddlewheel boat trip on Lake Lucerne with supper onboard will give your group spectacular views of the city and surrounding mountains.
 It’s a fitting end to a memorable visit.

-Extend your trip by taking a lake steamer to 7,000-foot Mt.
+Extend your trip by taking a cogwheel railway journey up 7,000-foot Mt.
 Pilatus.
 Ancient lore says Pilatus is the maker of weather, a dragon’s lair, home to giants and the grave of rulers.
 Lucerne’s very own mountain, Pilatus is one of the most legendary places in central Switzerland.
 On a clear day the mountain offers a panoramic view of 73 Alpine peaks.
 Take the railway up (the steepest cog incline railway in the world at 48 percent) and the aerial cable down.

 An international center for banking and finance, Zurich is not all buttoned down and work-minded.
-The trend-setting city of 400,000 inhabitants and with more than 2,000 years of history is full of life, culture and fun.
+This trend-setting city of 400,000 inhabitants and with more than 2,000 years of history is full of life, culture and fun.
 The emerald green Limmat River runs through the charming, beautifully preserved Old Town, and the towering Gothic spires of the Fraumünster and Grossmünster churches highlight the city’s rooftops.
 This is the birthplace of the avant-garde Dada Movement, which ran from performance art to sculpture, photography, painting and more.
+This Zurich travel guide is perfect for visitors who want to see the best of the city in just one day.

 Morning